 Shahu Maharaj had created law, according to it, it forbade untouchability in public places.
 He provided shelter to the wandering tribes.

-Shahuji’s Performance in Industrial area:
+Shahuji’s Efforts in Industrial area:

 He set up big markets for industrial development.
 Shahu Maharaj established India’s famous Jaggery market in Kolhapur in the year 1895.